 In Visa’s latest quarterly earnings conference, Chairman Joseph W. Saunders said, “We expect the lower fees to help us win debit routing volume and to effectively compete on the issuing side of the business.”

-Exact details of fees aren't currently available, but we will update this post as Visa releases clearer, more specific details about their new pricing structure and Network Participation Fee for debit card transactions.
+Exact details of fees aren’t currently available.
+However, we will update this post as Visa releases clearer, more specific details about the Network Participation Fee.

 Here are some good articles on the topic:

 MasterCard Will Sweet-Talk Debit Issuers One by One